 What they do

-Army soldier - technicians undertake a range of technical and trade roles in the operation and support of the Royal Australian Army (RAA).
+Army soldier - technicians undertake a range of technical and trade roles in the operation and support of the Australian Army.
 They undertake a specific group of duties that depend on and relate to their role, and may include the maintenance and repair of army technology including combat vehicles or equipment, or the construction and maintenance of military infrastructure.
 They support the strategic operations and organisational structures of the army during both peacetime and conflict activities.
-They may travel across the country and internationally in support of the RAA military and general operations.
+They may travel across the country and internationally in support of the Australian Army military and general operations.

 Army soldier – technicians work in a range of conditions depending on the type of role they specialise in.
 For example, army aircraft technicians and fitters work in workshops and aircraft hangers, telecommunications technicians work in both army bases and combat vehicles, while carpentry or electrical tradespeople may work indoors and outdoors, depending on the task being undertaken.